wouterhendriks/webhare-kickstarter/README.md

 ## To create a website

-* If you don't have this repo yet, create it as 'wh_creator':
+* If you don't have this repo yet, clone it:

 ```
 #!bash